Requirements for Graduation

 An administrative dean will grant an incomplete for a specific period of time, but in most cases the incomplete work must be completed and submitted to the faculty member not later than 20 days from the last day of the term’s final examination period.
 Extensions beyond the 20-day period will be granted by the administrative dean only as a result of highly unusual circumstances.
 The instructor will submit the appropriate grade to the Registrar within 10 days after the conclusion of the deadline for completion of work, whether or not the make-up work has been completed.
 If no grade is submitted, the registrar, after consultation with the instructor and administrative dean, will assign a grade of F.

 Attendance at all classes is expected and is an important part of one’s academic development.
-Since most faculty at Colgate put a premium on student participation in class, absence is likely to be detrimental to the student’s learning in any course.
+Because most faculty at Colgate put a premium on student participation in class, absence is likely to be detrimental to the student’s learning in any course.

 Attendance practices for each course will be announced by the faculty member at the beginning of each term.
 Conflicts between curricular and co-curricular activities should be avoided by careful planning and scheduling of activities.
 The rare but unavoidable conflict should be worked out well in advance by the student with the faculty member’s permission.